-- If you see a Stata 11 or Stata 12 icon on the Windows desktop, simply double-click it. - If there is no Stata 11 or Stata 12 icon on the Windows desktop of the computer at which you are working, click on the Start button located at the left end of the Windows XP or Windows 7 taskbar along the bottom of the desktop window.
-From the All Programs menu, select (click on) the Stata 11 or Stata 12 icon.
+- If you see a Stata 12 or Stata 13 icon on the Windows desktop, simply double-click it. - If there is no Stata 12 or Stata 13 icon on the Windows desktop of the computer at which you are working, click on the Start button located at the left end of the Windows XP or Windows 7 taskbar along the bottom of the desktop window.
+From the All Programs menu, select (click on) the Stata 12 or Stata 13 icon.

-After you start your Stata session, the first screen you will see contains four Stata windows (or five Stata windows of you're using Stata 12):
+After you start your Stata session, the first screen you will see contains five Stata windows:

-- the Stata Command window, in which you type all Stata commands. - the Stata Results window, which displays the results of each Stata command as you enter it. - the Review window, which displays the past commands you have issued during the current Stata session. - the Variables window, which lists the variables in the currently-loaded data file. - (in Stata 12 only) the Properties window, which displays the properties of the variables and dataset currently in memory.
+- the Stata Command window, in which you type all Stata commands. - the Stata Results window, which displays the results of each Stata command as you enter it. - the Review window, which displays the past commands you have issued during the current Stata session. - the Variables window, which lists the variables in the currently-loaded data file. - the Properties window, which displays the properties of the variables and dataset currently in memory.